kilgoretrout1985/django_infopush/README.rst

    DJANGO_INFOPUSH_VAPID_PUBLIC_KEY and DJANGO_INFOPUSH_VAPID_PRIVATE_KEY
    (you can simply generate them `here <https://web-push-codelab.glitch.me/>`_).

-   It is also advised to set DJANGO_INFOPUSH_VAPID_ADMIN_EMAIL with your site/server admin/support address, so that push-server administration can reach you if something goes wrong.
+   You also have to set DJANGO_INFOPUSH_VAPID_ADMIN_EMAIL with your site admin or support address, so that push-server administration can reach you if something goes wrong.

    E.g.::